shannonwoolis/thanet-beds/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 == Changelog ==

+= 4.7.3 - 12/05/2022 =
+* Update: Google Ads API Libraries
+* Fix: Fetch GA4 measurement id list on the onboarding page, the issue for some users.
+* Fix: GA4 tracking - Checkout steps issue has been fixed.

+= 4.7.2 - 21/04/2022 =
+* Tweak: Now, Customer can choose the tracking trigger for addTocart (product detail), checkout steps and thenkyou page.
+* New: (PRO) Now compatible with WooCommerce custom attribute mapping for the brands (product) in the product sync.

+= 4.7.1 - 13/04/2022 =
+*  New: (PRO) Product sync feture now compatible with various Brand plugins like Perfect Brands for WooCommerce, YITH WooCommerce Brands️ and WooCommerce Brands.

+= 4.7.0 - 05/04/2022 =
+*  New: Facebook Pixel conversion tracking for major ecommerce events like Page view, Add to Cart, Initiate checkout, Purchase, View Content and Search events.
+*  New: Compatible with Multi Currency plugins like "WOOCS", "CURCY – Multi-Currency for WooCommerce" and "WBW Currency Switcher for WooCommerce"

+= 4.6.9 - 21/03/2022 =
+* Fix: - Site verification issue for some users.

 = 4.6.8 - 17/03/2022 =
 * New: In this release, we have add GA4 dashboard with important e-commerce reports.